brianauton/website/source/posts/2014-12-11-rails-web-components-polymer-part-1.html.markdown

 tags: rails, polymer
 ---

-My horizons were expanded a little bit by Dane O'Connor's recent talk on web components and Polymer at Software As Craft Philadelphia.
+My horizons were expanded a little bit by Dane O'Connor's recent talk on [web components] and [Polymer] at [Software As Craft Philadelphia].
 Not knowing much about web components, I didn't realize there was such an elegant way to encapsulate the related JavaScript, CSS, and HTML for a single piece of a website's behavior without having to manipulate global state.
 That's a huge improvement to the state of the art for front-end development, and I immediately wondered how easy it would be to start including this stuff in some of my current Rails projects.

-If you're not already familiar with the basic idea of web components and how they work from a purely front-end perspective, take a look at the tutorials on the Polymer site.
+If you're not already familiar with the basic idea of web components and how they work from a purely front-end perspective, take a look at the [introduction on the Polymer site].
 Otherwise, read on to learn about the mostly painless process I used to get web components up and running in an existing Rails app.
 READMORE